MadhavSahi/MadhavSahi/readme.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Patiala, India.

-- :telescope: I’m working as a Software Engineer and contributing to Frontend and Backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to Frontend and Backend for building Web Applications.

 - :seedling: Currently learning more of Web Development using JavaScript from iNeuron Web Development Bootcamp.

-- :zap: I'm currently having 1.5 + years of experience.
+- :zap: I'm currently having 1.7 + years of experience.

 - :arrow_right: How to reach me :  [![Linkedin Badge](https://img.shields.io/badge/-MadhavSahi-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/madhav-sahi-6a2305161/)